How to search for titles in your library's OverDrive collection

 - Choose to see your results as a grid or a list.
 List view shows more information about each title, including a short description and whether it's part of a series.

-- Use the "Availability" filter to view all titles that fit your search, only titles that are available to borrow now, only titles that haven't been released yet, or to add titles that you can recommend to your library.
+- Use the "Availability" filter to view all titles that fit your search, only titles that are available to borrow now, or only titles that haven't been released yet.

 - Sort your results by relevance, popularity, date added, release date, or alphabetically by author or title using the drop-down menu.